ISAITB/docs-itb-ta/source/profile/index.rst

 disconnect from your current session and register another organisation in one of the test bed's communities (also not necessarily the current one).
 If you click this you will be presented with a confirmation message and then transferred to the :ref:`organisation self-registration page<login__create_account>`.
-Note that this button may not be available if self-registration is disabled by your test bed's administrator.
+Note that this button may not be available if self-registration is disabled for the test bed.

 .. _manage_your_profile__change_your_password: